nodejs/node/doc/api/n-api.md

                                  napi_value* result)
 ```

-- `[in] env`: The environment that the API is invoked under
+- `[in] env`: The environment that the API is invoked under.
 - `[in] utf8name`: A string representing the name of the function encoded as
-UTF8
+UTF8.
 - `[in] cb`: A function pointer to the native function to be invoked when the
-created function is invoked from JavaScript
+created function is invoked from JavaScript.
 - `[in] data`: Optional arbitrary context data to be passed into the native
-function when it is invoked
+function when it is invoked.
-- `[out] result`: A `napi_value` representing a JavaScript Function
+- `[out] result`: A `napi_value` representing a JavaScript function.

 Returns `napi_ok` if the API succeeded.